JaMugen/Module-1-Assignment/readme.md

 git commit Wil commit the staged changes to a new snapshot

 -m option will allow message to be written as a argument

+git branch wil print a list of branches

+Providing a new branch name as an argument will create a new branch